lucasotodegraeve/xsd2xml/README.md

 Use XSD to generate random XML documents.

-_Note: This is a hobby project.
+_Note: The library is lacking a lot of features.
 I'm not planning on developing this library any further._

 ## Usage